San Francisco 1850 Gold Rush

 The 1906 San Francisco earthquake was one of the most devastating natural disasters in American history, leading to widespread destruction and loss of life.
 However, amidst the chaos, the legendary sourdough starter from the Parisian bakery endured.
 Tales persist of bakers salvaging their starters from the ruins, showcasing not only the physical resilience of the culinary tradition but also the emotional and cultural significance that sourdough held for the community.
 This act of preservation and continuity underscores the profound relationship between food, identity, and memory.

-In the aftermath of the earthquake, the Parisian bakery, along with other establishments, played a pivotal role in the city’s recovery by providing sustenance and comfort through their sourdough bread.
-The enduring nature of the starter serves as a metaphor for the city of San Francisco itself—rebirth out of destruction, and a testament to the spirit of its residents.
+In the aftermath of the earthquake, the Parisian bakery, along with other establishments, played a pivotal role in the city’s recovery by providing sustenance and comfort through its sourdough bread.
+The enduring nature of the starter serves as a metaphor for the city of San Francisco itself—rebirth out of destruction and a testament to the spirit of its residents.

 Microbial Legacy: The Science Behind the Starter